CF-JS-iOS-G-5/javascript-back-end/README.md

 ## Meet-up API calls (MUAPI)

   These are all the routes we use to make requests from the MUAPI.
-Please look at the MUAPI [docs link](https://secure.meetup.com/meetup_api) for more information on the types of parametes you can send on our routes.
+Please look at the [MUAPI docs](https://secure.meetup.com/meetup_api) for more information on the types of parametes you can send on our routes.

 ### GET: api/meetup/events?text=""

   This route will get all of the meetup events that match the specified programming language.
 This looks at 30 mile radius around Seattle, WA.

   This route will hit the ```https://api.meetup.com/find/events``` route on the MUAPI.
-For more info on the ```/find/events``` route on the MUAPI click [here link](https://secure.meetup.com/meetup_api/console/?path=%2Ffind%2Fevents)
+For more info on the ```/find/events``` route on the MUAPI docs click [here](https://secure.meetup.com/meetup_api/console/?path=%2Ffind%2Fevents).

   The value of the "text" key should be the name of a programming language.